-Knight Foundation devotes $5.25 million to last-mile autonomous car service
+Knight Foundation devotes $5.25 million to studying last-mile autonomous car service

 But when self-driving vehicles hit the road en masse, what socioeconomic changes might they bring?
 That’s the question the John S. and James L. Knight Foundation aims to answer with a $5.25 million program — the largest yet under its Smart Cities umbrella — that’ll foster community-driven roadmaps in five U.S. cities: Detroit, Long Beach, Miami, San Jose, and Pittsburgh.

-The Knight Foundation will recruit local residents to for regular meetings to discuss how self-driving technology might address their needs.
+The Knight Foundation will recruit local residents for regular meetings to discuss how self-driving technology might address their needs.
 If all goes well, these groups will serve as a breeding ground for policy ideas and future legislation.

 Each group’s objectives will be uniquely tailored to their respective city: